 Field Experiences – The Key to Being Ready for Your Classroom

-College of Saint Mary education graduates are known for being effective from the start in their classroom because of what they have learned in classrooms and the field while at CSM.
+College of Saint Mary education graduates are known for being effective teachers from the start because of what they have learned in classrooms and the field while at CSM.

 Very early on at College of Saint Mary we’ll give you opportunities to apply what you’re learning in the classroom to real life through clinical and field experiences.
 We use our strong reputation as a leader in educating teachers and our community connections to set you up for success!

 How Field Experiences Work

 Every student requesting a student teaching placement must have completed at least 100 hours in pre-student teaching experiences, and CSM undergraduates complete an average of 150 hours.
 These experiences are required and provided within course structures that meet certification requirements.

 L.I.F.E.
 (Literacy Influences Future Experiences)